Metropolis2/MetropolisParis/README.md

 ### Step 4: Filter the population

 - Script: `python/filter_population.py`
+- Input:
-- Input: CSV file with a list of trips (from Step 3)
+  - CSV file with a list of trips (from Step 3)
+  - CSV file that maps IRIS zone ids to road-network node ids (from Step 2)
 - Output: CSV file with the filtered list of trips

 The trips generated in Step 3 are filtered to keep only the trips that should be simulated.